2009 swine flu pandemic in Taiwan: Vaccination

 On June 1, the CECC began the process to procure influenza A(H1N1) vaccine.
 As a result, 15 million doses of vaccine were bought from two manufacturers (Adimmune and Novartis), covering 60% of the population.
 Vaccine priority list was announced in August and mass vaccination began on November 1.
 Vaccinations were first given to targeted high risk groups, and to school aged children who are likely to spread the disease.
 Medical personnel were the first to be immunized.
 Data from a cross-national study showed that 76% of physicians in Taiwan have been vaccinated, which was the highest among all the physicians interviewed.

 National Immunization Day

 On December 12, 2009, vaccination was opened up to everyone.
 A large vaccination campaign was conducted to boost vaccination coverage.
 Vaccination stations were set up in hospitals, clinics, department stores and community gathering places.
 A total of 563,712 doses of vaccines (2.4% of population) were administered on that day.
 By the end of January 2010, approximately 24% of the total population have been immunized.
 To improve the accessibility of vaccination, phone lines set up by local health bureaus in cities and counties are open for the public to book a group appointment for pandemic influenza A (H1N1) vaccination.
-To prevent further spread of the virus in the coming 9-day holiday of the Chinese New Year, immunization stations were set up in airports and Taipei Station to vaccinate travellers since February 1, 2010.
+To prevent further spread of the virus in the coming 9-day holiday of the Lunar New Year, immunization stations were set up in airports and Taipei Station to vaccinate travellers since February 1, 2010.